robert-westenberger/knowledgebase/docker.md

 # Concepts
 ## Container
 A container is an abstraction at the application layer that packages code and dependencies together.
 Instead of virtualizing the entire physical machine, containers virtualize the host operating system only.

+They are a lot lighter than traditional virtual machines, so a large number of containers can be run simultaneously withotu affecting the performance of the host system.